Nov.23th 2018 Todor Draganov Todorov

 The attitude of the Bulgarian government towards the development of renewable energy continues to be hostile.
 Bulgaria provides misleading information to the European Commission about the implementation of renewable energy, reporting overachieving the levels of 16% set in Europe 2020, while in fact the official data for renewable energy use counts also the wood burned for heating.
 Analyses made over the years by Za Zemiata, as well as by various energy and economics experts, emphasize the fact that official data show the available power generation capacity in Bulgaria to be much more than needed.
 It is by no accident that one spring several years ago a drama was made out of the need to stop power generation in order to avoid overloading the power system, the reason being that there was an imbalance between the declining consumption in the country and the huge generation.
 In 2013 all power generators were forced to reduce energy production by 40% for a certain period of time.

 The solution to the problems in the energy sector could be, first and foremost, to do away with the way of making decisions in the dark and piecemeal, only targeting single problems.
 Increasing transparency and developing a high-quality energy strategy, based on the development of energy efficiency, renewable energy for individual households, and the decentralization of energy generation.
-Creating adequate plans for a just energy transition with specific deadlines for each region of the country is essential, in order not to repeat the notorious example of the Bobov dol coal mines, where to miners were kicked out in the street in a matter of just a few months.
+Creating adequate plans for a just energy transition with specific deadlines for each region of the country is essential, in order not to repeat the notorious example of the Bobov dol coal mines, where the miners were kicked out in the street in a matter of just a few months.

 It is time for Belene NPP’s luxurious Sleeping Beauty to remain in the history records of corruption.
 It is time that we stop wasting money on that and instead secure a nuclear-free future for the Belene NPP site.
 The site could serve as an economic zone, covering Svishtov, Belene, Nikopol, possibly following the model of the Plovdiv economic zone.
 Such an economic zone would help improve the balance in the unequal development between Northern and Southern Bulgaria.
 For this purpose, a government’s decision to remove the site from the National Electricity Company’s assets, is required.